 Public policy – local, state, and national laws and policies.
 (McLeroy, Bibeau, Steckler, & Glanz, 1988)

-Strategy:
+Recommendation:

 An activity that has been identified via systematic reviews of the literature and/ or expert consensus to promote health or prevent disease or injury.
-In this training, the term “strategy” is often used to refer to types of interventions mentioned in The Community Guide.
+In this training, the term “recommendation” is often used to refer to types of interventions mentioned in The Community Guide.
 Means by which policy, programs, and practices are put into effect as population-based approaches (e.g., offering healthy food and beverage options in vending machines at schools, implementing activity breaks for meetings longer than one hour) versus individual-based approaches (e.g., organizing health fairs, implementing cooking classes, disseminating brochures).
 (Centers for Disease Control and Prevention, 2010a) See also Systematic Review.
 Recommendations from systematic reviews are the source of many evidence-based strategies.

 Surveys: